 This Greenside event features all the most popular vegan stalls in the city.
 They have stalls for Africa, covering food, clothing, esoteric stuff, pets, cosmetics and even charity.
 Throw some live entertainment, yoga workshops and live cricket games into the mix, and you've got an event even non-vegans would love to attend.
 The best thing about this market?
 Dogs are allowed.
 Yes, you can take your four-legged fur friend along to join in the fun, as long as he / she is well behaved and social.
 The stalls here may change month to month, but we were lucky enough to catch some favourites that return often.

 Walking in, a bright pink stall catches our eye.
 This is Vegeata, a food stand that produces what is possibly the most sought-after vegan food in the city.
 We tried the Jackfruit Nachos, the Tofu Bao Bun and the chocolate doughnut and I am ashamed to admit that we utterly gorged ourselves here (sorry, not sorry).
 The nachos alone were enough to generously feed two people.
-Just imagine an assembly of tortilla chips, tomatoes, sour cream and pulled Jackfruit drenched in a barbecue sauce – how could you not want to indulge in that?
+Just imagine an assembly of tortilla chips, tomatoes, sour cream and pulled Jackfruit drenched in a barbecue sauce - how could you not want to indulge in that?
 It was a bit of a wait for the Bao Bun, but it was well worth it.
 We are talking about a fluffy activated charcoal infused bun, topped with wild rocket, creamy mayo, spicy sriracha and deep fried crispy tofu.
-Which is, without a doubt, the best burger/sandwich we’ve ever eaten.
-For something sweet, we decided to try one of the doughnuts we’ve heard so much about.
+Which is, without a doubt, the best burger/sandwich we've ever eaten.
+For something sweet, we decided to try one of the doughnuts we've heard so much about.
 We picked the chocolate stuffed option topped with crushed cookies, strawberries and charred marshmallows.
-The only thing wrong with this treat, was that I couldn’t get my mouth around it!

 We were far too full to sample all of the amazing free and delicious nibbles on offer.
 But, we knew we had to make room to try Laharna olives.
 You get olive lovers and olive haters, there is no in between.
-I am on the olive lover team.
+We are on the olive lover team.
 Laharna Farm Products also offers chilli, lemon and rosemary infused olives.
 Other olives worth tasting are the smoked olives, olive pesto, olive chutney and the olive biltong.
 Yes, olive biltong!
-If you’re not a big fan, the chilli salsa, chilli sauce, sundried tomatoes and smoked salt are certainly worth blowing your budget.
+If you're not a big fan, the chilli salsa, chilli sauce, sundried tomatoes and smoked salt are certainly worth blowing your budget.

-One of the main reasons for visiting this market is to get my ‘biltong‘ fix.
-This market often has two of the most popular vegan biltong brands ready and waiting – Oh Poppy Seed and Herbi Vohr.
+One of the main reasons for visiting this market is to get our 'biltong' fix.
+This market often has two of the most popular vegan biltong brands ready and waiting - Oh Poppy Seed and Herbi Vohr.
 Herbi Vohr has become widely available in recent months with many large retailers stocking them.
 Oh Poppy Seed, on the other hand, is more exclusive, especially for those of us who are not inclined to do online shopping.
 This biltong tastes almost exactly the same as real meaty biltong as it is flavoured with vegan Worcestershire sauce and liquid smoke.
-I was excited to discover that the noisy plastic containing the biltong, is 100% recyclable and R1.00 of every bag of biltong bought goes to Asher’s Farm Sanctuary.
+We were excited to discover that the noisy plastic containing the biltong, is 100% recyclable and R1.00 of every bag of biltong bought goes to Asher's Farm Sanctuary.